wagnertimo/rmarketcrawlR/README.md

 > It is important to mention that the function `getReserveNeeds()` will cause an error if in the main project path (working directory) other `.csv` files are located.
 Such files should be moved to another folder (e.g. data folder).

-Below you will find an example code snippet to get started.
-It is shown how to crawl the operating reserve power data.
+Below you will find an example code snippet.
+It is shown how to crawl the secodary reserve power data.
 The auctions data is weekly based from monday till sunday.
 The `getReserveAuctions()` functions takes care of mapping the input dates to the right weekly beginning and ending.
-It is also important that you set the logging state in the begining.
-Till now there is no default value for it.
-Forgetting to set the log status will break all functions.
-Every main function (like the get... functions) trigger a log file to be written in the workspace directory (with execution time in its name).
+It is also important that you have to set the logging state in the beginning.
+Till now, there is no default value for it.
+Avoiding to set the log status will break the functions.
+Every main function will trigger a log file to be written in the workspace directory (with execution time in its name).

 ```r
 # Activate the package in the workspace